polyas-voting/tie-resolution/py/README.md

 To generate the result of the tie resolution algorithm, in order to resolve

  - ties of `N` candidates/choices with equal number of votes,
- - in the  ballot with identifier `BALLOT-ID` and voting list with identifier `LIST-ID`,
+ - in the  ballot with identifier `BALLOT-ID` and candidate list with identifier `LIST-ID`,
  - using the system seed `SYSTEM-SEED` and user seed `USER_SEED`,